 - A. Relevance: The impartial decision maker shall review all questions for relevance and shall explain on the record their reasons for excluding any question based on lack of relevance. - B. Relevance means that information elicited by the question makes a fact is dispute more or less likely to be true. - C. Questions or evidence about a Complainant's sexual predisposition or prior sexual behavior are not relevant and must be excluded, unless such question or evidence: - 1.
-Is asked or offered to prove someone other than the Respondent committed the alleged misconduct; or

-- 2. Concerns specific incidents of prior sexual behavior between the Complainant and the Respondent, which are asked or offered on the issue of consent. - D. Complainant and Respondent may not ask questions directly of one another.
-Questions may be asked through a party's advisor or by the Chair, but only after the Chair determines the question is relevant and not privileged or otherwise impermissible.
-The Chair has discretion to follow this procedure for other witnesses, as well. - E. No negative inference: The impartial decision maker may not make an inference regarding responsibility solely on a witness's or party's absence from the hearing or refusal to answer questions. - F. Privileged evidence: The impartial decision maker shall not consider legally privileged information unless the holder has effectively waived the privilege.
-Privileged information includes, but is not limited to, information protected by the following: - 1.
-Spousal/domestic partner privilege; - 2.
-Attorney-Client and attorney work product privileges; - Privileges applicable to members of the clergy and priests; - 4.
+Is asked or offered to prove someone other than the Respondent committed the alleged misconduct; or - 2.
+Concerns specific incidents of prior sexual behavior between the Complainant and the Respondent, which are asked or offered on the issue of consent. - D. No negative inference: The impartial decision maker may not make an inference regarding responsibility solely on a witness's or party's absence from the hearing or refusal to answer questions. - E. Privileged evidence: The impartial decision maker shall not consider legally privileged information unless the holder has effectively waived the privilege.
+Privileged information includes, but is not limited to, information protected by the following: - Spousal/domestic partner privilege; - 2.
+Attorney-Client and attorney work product privileges; - 3.
+Privileges applicable to members of the clergy and priests; - 4.
 Privileges applicable to medical providers, mental health therapists, and counsellors; - 5.
 Privileges applicable to sexual assault and domestic violence advocates; and - 6.
 Other legal privileges identified in RCW 5.60.060.